 As obvious as it was to others, it took me half a lifetime to fully embrace my unique ability.

-I used to think the reason why was because my parents often sent me to my room to write stories as punishment.
+I used to think this was because my parents frequently sent me to my room to write stories as punishment.

 But the real reason why was fear.
 I knew I was good, but I was afraid of being unsuccessful.